ZerataX/AsciiCube/README.md

 - Lines are drawn with an improved [Bresenham's line algorithm][bresenham]
 - The "canvas" scales with the browser's widow, always centering the cube on refresh
 - The script is mobile-friendly and runs well with iPhone
-- There's an additional function for creating the attribution link at the end

-## Contributions
-Contributions are warmly welcome via pull requests.

-Please open an issue beforehand and use feature branches.

-## License
-The work is licensed under MIT license

 [bresenham]: http://en.wikipedia.org/wiki/Bresenham's_line_algorithm